TheNoobInventor/bitcoin-ticker/docs/index.md

 }
 ```

-After the API key substitution, the program is executed by running the following command in the terminal:
+After the API key substitution, the program is executed by either running it directly from an Integrated Development Environment (IDE) or running the following command in the terminal where this repository lies:

 ```python
 python main.py